N. Kishore Kumar Reddy

-Nallari Kishan Kumar Reddy also known as Nallari Kishore Kumar Reddy was born on 13 September in the year 1965.
-He inherits political origins from his father Late Amarnath Reddy who served as a minister in the cabinet of P. V. Narsimha Rao during his period of service (1971-1973) as the Chief Minister of Andhra Pradesh between, who also went on to become the Prime Minister of India (1991-1996).
+Nallari Kishore Kumar Reddy also known as Nallari Kishan Kumar Reddy was born on 13 September 1965.
+He inherits political origins from his father Late Amarnath Reddy who served as a minister in the cabinet of P. V. Narasimha Rao during his period of service (1971–1973) as the Chief Minister of Andhra Pradesh between, who also went on to become the Prime Minister of India (1991–1996).
 Kishore Kumar Reddy is the younger brother of former Congress Chief Minister Nallari Kiran Kumar Reddy of Andhra Pradesh.

 The Nallari family is a well-known political family in the Chittoor district.
-The political legacy of the family has continued since the time of Late Amarnath Reddy to the Nallari brothers and their off spring.
+The political legacy of the family has continued since the time of Late Amarnath Reddy to the Nallari brothers and their offspring.